ryanorendorff/lc-2018-linear-types/README.md

 Compiling the presentation
 --------------------------

+### Prerequisites

+- `lhs2tex` installed on the system path.
+Run `stack install lhs2tex` outside of this directory.
+- A system copy of LaTex with `xelatex`.

 To compile the presentation, simply use `make`.
 This will make two versions of the presentation: the normal presentations with slide breaks (`\pause` in beamer) and a handout version with no slide breaks.